appwrite/appwrite/docs/references/teams/get-team-prefs.md

-Get the team preferences by its unique ID.
+Get the team's preferences by its unique ID.